 Definition of Shared Governance

-In 2019, a Shared Governance Task Force created a Statement on Shared Governance that outlined the characteristics that the college follows.
+Our newly revised Statement on Shared Governance outlines the characteristics that the university follows.

 Shared Governance Parties

-IN ADDITION TO THESE GROUPS, OTHER ORGANIZATIONS AND COMMITTEES ARE VITAL TO THE SHARING OF INFORMATION NECESSARY FOR THE SUCCESS OF THE COLLEGE:
+IN ADDITION TO THESE GROUPS, OTHER ORGANIZATIONS AND COMMITTEES ARE VITAL TO THE SHARING OF INFORMATION NECESSARY FOR THE SUCCESS OF THE university:

-College-wide committees are long-term and charged with overseeing an area of importance to the College community.
+University-wide committees are long-term and charged with overseeing an area of importance to the University community.
 These are NOT standing committees of any campus governance organizations.
-The most visible example of a college-wide committee is the Joint Planning and Budget Committee.
+The most visible example of a university-wide committee is the Joint Planning and Budget Committee.